 The Isle of Man’s most iconic historic monument, The Great Laxey Wheel, is currently undergoing conservation and repair.

-Conservation work has become necessary after a failure of one of the rods connecting the wheel with the T-rocker, with damage a result of age and weathering of timbers in the rod duct.
+The Isle of Man’s most iconic historic monument, The Great Laxey Wheel, has temporarily stopped turning after suffering a failure of one of the rods connecting the wheel with the T-rocker earlier this week.
+The damage is a result of age and weathering of timbers in the rod duct.
+Discover more…